Yalta European Strategy: Chronology of meetings

 2022 – Held on September 9–10 under the slogan "Ukraine: Defending all Our Freedom".
 Among the conference speakers were: Volodymyr and Olena Zelenska, Dmytro Kuleba, Polish Prime Minister Mateusz Morawiecki, Latvian President Egils Levits, Radoslaw Sikorski, Alexander Kwasniewski, ex-CEO of Google Eric Schmidt, former Supreme Allied Commander Europe of NATO Wesley Clark.

 2023 – Held on September 8–9 under the slogan "YES war room.
 The Future is Being Decided in Ukraine".
 More than 500 leading politicians, diplomats, businessmen, public activists and experts from 29 countries of the world gathered at the YES conference.
 Among the participants are Volodymyr and Olena Zelenska, Chief of Military Intelligence of Ukraine Kyrylo Budanov, Boris Johnson, Victoria Nuland, Francis Fukuyama, Timothy Snyder.

+The 20th event was held in Kyiv, in 2024.
+In 2024, among speakers at the event were Kyrylo Budanov, Ukrain's military intelligence chief.
 2024 — The 20th Annual Meeting – THE NECESSITY TO WIN — was held on September 13 – 14, 2024 in Kyiv.
 Over 700 leading politicians, diplomats, businessmen, servicemen of the armed forces of Ukraine, veterans, civil activists, and experts, from more than 30 countries, took part.

+In 2025, attendees included Deputy Prime Minister Radosław Sikorski.
+Among speakers were Zelensky and US Envoy Keith Kellogg.
+Other panelists included US Representative Jimmy Panetta.

+At the special meeting the 2026 Yalta European Strategy event in Kyiv, among speakers were former UK Prime Minister Boris Johnson, and Yevhen Lasiychuk, an officer in the Ukrainian army.
+Other attendees included U.S. Special Envoy Steve Witkoff.

+Criticism and controversies

+Yalta European Strategy was founded, funded and chaired by the Ukrainian businessman Victor Pinchuk, and the relationship between the forum and Pinchuk's wider activities has drawn recurring criticism from Ukrainian anti-corruption activists, journalists and politicians.
+Much of this criticism holds that the conference, together with other projects of the Victor Pinchuk Foundation, functions in part as a means of improving the public reputation of Pinchuk, who built his fortune during the presidency of his father-in-law, Leonid Kuchma—rather than solely as a policy forum.